 - If you have an item with sensitive information that you wish to keep but decide you

-in a document it would appear as “XXXXXXXXXXX”.
+in a document would now appear as “XXXXXXXXXXX”.

-- This example is a fairly large excel spreadsheet on the computer.
+- This example is a fairly large Excel spreadsheet on the computer.
 You can tell it

 has a lot of information due to the size of the scroll bar on the right.
 To avoid

-open the “Find” bar in Excel and most applications.
+open the “Find” bar in Excel and most other applications.

 to help you decide if you want to secure it, delete it, scrub it, or ignore it.

 Finder Client and select “Shred”.

-Identity Finder has a built in encryption tool.
-To secure an item “Right Click” the
+Identity Finder has a built-in encryption tool.
+To secure an item, “Right Click” the

 encrypted with the same password you use to log into Identity Finder.
 THERE IS NO WAY FOR SUPPORT TO RECOVER THIS PASSWORD.